Unley Physiotherapy Team

 Gregory graduated in BSC (Physiotherapy) at the University of South Australia in 1996.
 He spent 11 years gaining experience in the UK, including six years as Head Physiotherapist at Lords Cricket Ground.
 He has a special interest in dry needling, posture and stability issues, as well as sporting injuries.
 Currently he is the director of Unley Physiotherapy.
 He has also attained the following roles in the golf industry: Physiotherapist for the Men’s, Ladies and Junior Golf Squads SA and Consultant Physiotherapist for Golf Australia.

-Maryanne has a Bachelor for Applied Science Physiotherapy and a Master of Applied Science (Manipulative Physiotherapy).
+Maryanne obtained her Bachelor of Applied Science Physiotherapy in 1991 and completed her Master of Applied Science (Manipulative Physiotherapy) in 1996.
 Maryanne is trained in advanced Pilates and supervises Pilates programmes for our patients as part of our services.
-In 2000, she volunteered in Sydney at the Olympics.
+In 2000, she worked as a volunteer in Sydney at the Olympics.

 Valentyna graduated from SAIT in 1981 and then the University of South Australia in 1991 with a Master of Applied Science Physiotherapy (Orthopaedics) and is experienced in treating spinal problems (neck and back), shoulders, recurring hamstring strains, TMD and headaches.
 She has worked overseas in London and had her own private practice for 18 years in Australia.

 Nora graduated from the University of South Australia in 2010 and has worked in a private practice since.
 She has a keen interest in headache treatment and sports injuries, and has experience in dry needling, developing rehabilitation programs and Pilates instructions.
 Nora has worked and travelled with rugby teams competing at a national level and also worked with a premier league netball team.
 Since 2011 she regularly competes in triathlons, giving her an understanding of the needs of athletes competing in elite sports.
 In her free time Nora enjoys travelling, water skiing and playing the violin.